-Glassware; it’s what makes the Whisky look good.
+The Whisky Glass; it’s what makes the dram look good.
 You can be as cool as you want, but it’s what’s holding your drink that really makes you stand out.

-We’ve rounded up a few different glasses and given you the low down on each, so you can know which is going to give you the best taste experience with the best aesthetic experience to boot.
+We’ve rounded up a few different whisky glass types and given you the low down on each, so you can know which is going to give you the best taste experience with the best aesthetic experience to boot.

 Let’s start with everyone’s favourite; the Tumbler.
 This glass is fairly typical for a Whisky serve and has been loyal to the drink for many years.